 The following guides to researching international and foreign competition law are available on the WWW.

-Bibliographies of published materials related to international and comparative competition law are listed below.
+A bibliography of published materials related to international and comparative competition law is listed below (last updated September 2017).

 The Institute for Consumer Antitrust Studies is a non-partisan, independent academic center designed to explore the impact of antitrust enforcement on the individual consumer and the public, and to shape policy issues.The Institute fulfills its mission by sponsoring symposia, academic colloquia, and a unique student fellowship.